17+ BEST Philippines Souvenirs to Bring Home

 - You can easily find food pasalubongs in the local product aisle of large groceries.
 Most have dried mangoes, pastries, and other food bites.

 - Kultura is a one-stop shop for local souvenirs.
 They have everything from clothes and apparels to food, body and skin products, jewelry, and more.
 Greenhills Shopping Center, Landmark, and Rustans are also convenient places to buy items.
+For arts and crafts, check out Papemelroti, found in shopping malls and online platforms.
 If you prefer online shopping, worry not!
 A lot of souvenirs from the Philippines — even handwoven arts and crafts, clothes, etc. — are already available online, although a bit pricier than those sold directly by physical stores.

 - If you’re bringing local food products abroad, make sure to check your country of destination’s regulations about imported goods.